-When we speak of the difference between a Faith in the dead faith and a living, what we really mean is a difference in the object of our faith more than in its kind.
+When we speak of the difference between a dead faith and a living, what we really mean is a difference in the object of our faith more than in its kind.
 The object determines the kind.
 The great fundamental difference is between a dead Christ and a living.
-Living faith is faith in a living Christ.
-It is only a living Christ that calls out a living faith, a faith with stay and powerespecially power.
+Living faith is faith in a living Christ It is only a living Christ that calls out a living faith, a faith with stay and power-especially power.